manupbastos/manupbastos/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Python and C;
+- 🌱 I’m currently learning Python, Java, Kotlin and C;